prysmex/json_schema_form/README.md

  - JsonSchemaForm::Field::Static
  - JsonSchemaForm::Field::Switch
  - JsonSchemaForm::Field::TextInput

+#### form:
+Inherits from `JsonSchemaForm::JsonSchema::Object`, but adds some features used by forms.
+ - JsonSchemaForm::Form

 #### document:
 Used by Prysmex as the 'raw data' that is created when a form is filled.